 “First step, at least six months before you go, is to get your group together and plan your route.
 Interrail is an amazing opportunity to explore what Europe has to offer.
 Whether you want to absorb the peaceful vistas of Lake Bled or the frantic nightlife of Budapest it’s important at the outset to decide what’s most attractive to your group.
 And incidentally this will tell you whether you’re in the right group for you.

 I travelled with four good friends.
 My brother Nick was part of a bigger group of seven.
-There’s no perfect size but four or five works well as there are enough of you to split up to do different things without being too big a group to go around a city all together.
+There’s no perfect size but four or five works well.
+That way there are enough of you to split up to do different things without being too big a group to go around a city all together.

 Now plan your route.
 The earlier you book your interrail passes the more you save.
 The Interrail website is an easy guide to the obvious routes between cities and countries in Europe.
-Unless you need to use routes which require seat reservations – more about that below! – you are free to jump on whichever train you want as long as your travel complies with the particular pass you have bought.
+Unless you need to use routes which require seat reservations – more about that above! – you are free to jump on whichever train you want.
+As long as your travel complies with the particular pass you have bought.

 Getting an interrail pass isn’t always the cheapest option.
 A one month continuous pass is the most expensive and you probably don’t need it.
 Alternatively you can choose a number of travel days to be taken within a month – our passes were for 10 days within one month.
 You need to use all those days or it’s not worth the money so the better you plan the more money you’ll save.
 Check the interrail site for the most update info on ticket options.